 A field linguist at heart, I have carried out fieldwork in Namibia, Zambia, and South Africa, and have also worked extensively with African linguists and speakers of African and other minority languages in the U.S. and Europe.

 My dissertation dealt with the expression of tense and aspect in Totela, a highly endangered Bantu language of Zambia and Namibia.

-I have taught courses on field methods (including a specialized course dealing with methodologies for eliciting semantic information), syntax and semantics, and general linguistics.
+My teaching experience includes courses on field methods (including a specialized course dealing with methodologies for eliciting semantic information), syntax and semantics, African linguistics, and general linguistics.
 See my CV for more details.